waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`warp`:** A tile that transitions the player to a new map or a different location on the same map.
 - **`steps`:** Allows **vertical-only** movement between `ground`, `grass`, and `elevated_ground`.
 - **Invisible Walls:** Impassable walls that are not visually represented.
 Discovered in Silph Co.
 9F at (12, 2) and Safari Zone East at (17, 23).
+- **Hidden Passages:** Seemingly impassable tiles that are actually traversable.
+Discovered in Safari Zone East at (7, 25).

 ### D. Investigation & Hypothesis Log
 - **Primary Plan:** Obtain the Soul Badge.
 Current strategy is to explore the Safari Zone to find key items (HM Surf, Gold Teeth) that may be required for gym access or progression.
-- **Hypothesis (Proven, T39118):** The grassy area in Safari Zone East entered via the warp at (1, 23) is isolated and cannot be exited on foot to other parts of the map. **Result:** Pathfinder repeatedly failed to find a path to any other section, confirming isolation.
-The only exit is the warp itself.
-- **Hypothesis (Proven, T39221):** The game state's `Reachable Unseen Tiles` list is the source of truth, and a path forward exists in Safari Zone East, despite my `pathfinder` tool's failures.
-I must explore manually.
+- **Hypothesis (Proven, T39221):** The game state's `Reachable Unseen Tiles` list is the source of truth, and a path forward exists in Safari Zone East. **Result:** Manual, systematic testing of impassable tiles revealed a hidden passage at (7, 25).

 ## III.
 System & Tool Development
 ### A. Tool Debugging Protocol (v2)
 - **CRITICAL:** If a custom tool is suspected to be faulty, the **first and only** debugging step is to use `run_code` with extensive `print()` statements to trace its execution and identify the point of failure.
 Blindly redefining the tool is a waste of turns and a violation of this protocol.

 ### B. Development Failures & Lessons
 - **CRITICAL FAILURE (Pathfinder, T39001-T39221):** I wasted over 50 turns attempting to debug the `pathfinder` tool with blind, iterative redefinitions.
 This was a catastrophic failure to follow my own protocol.
 The root cause, discovered only after a `run_code` debug session, was a `ModuleNotFoundError` for the `xml` library, which is not supported in the tool execution environment. **Lesson:** The `pathfinder` tool is fundamentally unfixable.
-I must rely on manual exploration or agents for complex navigation.
 I will never again attempt to create a tool that requires XML parsing.

 ### C. Future Agent/Tool Ideas
-- **`manual_explorer_agent`:** An agent that takes the `Reachable Unseen Tiles` list and systematically generates a path to visit each adjacent tile, avoiding marked dead ends, to automate exploration.
+- **`exploration_strategist_agent`:** An agent that takes the `Reachable Unseen Tiles` list and my current position as input.
+It would then output a high-level strategic suggestion for which cluster of unseen tiles to prioritize next, or which specific tile is the most logical next target to begin exploring a new area.
+This offloads the strategic reasoning of exploration without attempting computational pathfinding.
 - **`tool_debugger_agent`:** A potential future agent that could take a tool's code and a test case to suggest debugging steps or identify logical flaws.